 The splash screen also allows you to select the SCSI I/O mode (if more than one option is available).
-If you are installing a hardware device, the Installation Check feature displays an HTML help screen that provides instruction on common setup and device verification steps.

 I/O Mode

 L&TT selects the input/output (I/O) mode that is most appropriate for the system it is running on.
 However, this initial screen allows for manual selection of the I/O mode in certain cases.
 L&TT currently operates in the following two I/O modes: